5 Factors That influence Food Supply Chain Management

 Any happening which alters or forces to alter supply chain management is termed as an uncertainty.
 Environmental uncertainties are those unpredictable events outside the organization which have an impact on performance in the supply chain.

 Organizations are addressing the sources of uncertainty by formulating management strategies on how to tackle environmental changes and improve the performance of the supply chain.
-Firms should maintain flexibility over relationships and develop a proper response to such changes.
+Sourcing from multiple suppliers can reduce reliance on a single supplier and mitigate risks of environmental disruptions.
+Companies can develop contingency plans to face crop failures and transport disruptions.

 Efficient inventory management